 The movie to some degree also implies that people with mental illness can overcome their struggles if they try hard enough and persistently enough, and that’s not necessarily true, either.

 Another memorable portrayal of mental illness occurred in the 1997 romantic comedy, As Good as It Gets.
-The male lead, played by Jack Nicholson, had obsessive compulsive disorder, and the movie did a good job showing the effect of his illness on his everyday life and relationships.
+The male lead, played by Jack Nicholson, had obsessive-compulsive disorder.
+The movie accurately depicted the effect of his illness on his everyday life and relationships.

 What was somewhat less accurate, however, was the ending of the movie, when, after falling in love, his character was able to abandon his compulsive rituals.
 Yes, it’s just a movie, but as powerful as love can be, it’s seldom the cure for someone with a mental illness.